Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 I personally don't like the online version for that reason, since your data is saved on their servers.
 I am sure your information is safe, but I feel more comfortable having it on my own computer.
 Therefore, I always use the downloaded software version rather than the online version on their site.

 Using it on my own computer gives me full control for safekeeping since none of my data resides on their server.
 Just remember to back up your files if you do the same thing.
+You can also password protect the data file.

 - Can I use TurboTax to file for a deceased parent?